timjogorman/RicherEventDescription/guidelines.md

 campagin promises.
 \end{examples
-Because we define CONTAINS-SUBEVENT as involving temporal containment, you may also use BRIDGING for any subevent which seemed to be ``part of'', yet temporally outside of, another event.
+Because we define CONTAINS-SUBEVENT as involving temporal containment, you may also use BRIDGING for any subevent which seemed to be "part of", yet temporally outside of, another event.

 - After a week of attempted repairs, the palace *collapsed* Friday, the most disheartening part of the already-terrible *earthquake*.